Improved Constraints on Non-Kerr Deviations from Binary Black Hole Inspirals Using GWTC-4 Data: Data Analysis and Results

 We use real data strains made publicly available through the GW Open Science Center~\cite{LIGOScientific:2025snk} from BBH merger events observed by the LIGO–Hanford (H1) and LIGO–Livingston (L1) detectors~\cite{LIGOScientific:2014pky} (except for GW240109\_050431 and GW231231\_154016 which are observed by only LIGO–Hanford).
 The data strain used are obtained from channels: H1:GDS-CALIB\_STRAIN\_CLEAN\_AR and L1:GDS-CALIB\_STRAIN\_CLEAN\_AR.
 The attribute CLEAN in H1 and L1 indicates use of noise subtraction~\cite{Vajente:2019ycy,LIGO:2021ppb}.
 AR stands for Analysis Ready and indicates that these channels contain only data for times that are ready for analysis.
 Bayesian parameter estimation was performed using \textsc{Bilby}~\cite{Ashton:2018jfp} with the \textsc{Dynesty} nested-sampling algorithm~\cite{2020MNRAS.493.3132S}.
 We adopt prior distributions consistent with those used in the LVK analyses for BBH parameters~\cite{Ashton:2018jfp,Romero-Shaw:2020owr}, while using uniform priors for the deformation parameters within the interval $[-5,5]$, which lies in a physically motivated range.
+Furthermore, following the theoretical constraints derived in the metric paper~\cite{johannsen2013regular}, the physically motivated lower bounds for the prior ranges of $\alpha_{13}$ and $\epsilon_{3}$ are determined dynamically for each binary using Eq.~(19) of our previous work~\cite{Das:2024mjq}.
+These theoretical bounds are enforced via conversion functions in \textsc{Bilby} during the analysis.